12beesinatrenchcoat/12beesinatrenchcoat.github.io/src/blog/2020-02-22-the_actual_post.md

 description:   "this is the second post, and it has content in it"
 ---

+{% include "old.njk" %}

 **A note: this is very outdated!** "Website v4" has been gone for a while now.
 If you want to see what it was like, you can find a release [here](https://github.com/AndyThePie/AndyThePie.github.io/releases/tag/v4).
-If you want to see my [initial] thoughts on the current website, please see my post on [website v5](/blog/2020-12-15-website_v5.html).
+If you want to see my [initial] thoughts on the current website, please see my post on [website v5](/blog/2020-12-15-website_v5).
 {: .highlight}

 Welcome to the fourth iteration of my website, website v4!
 There's a bunch of new things here, a `/projects/` section, a `/blog/` section, with posts now written in Markdown, and compiled using `gray-matter` and `showdown`.
 I'm surprised it's actually working.